 - Obesity: Recent research suggests that there may be a link between obesity and prostate cancer.

 - Diet: Though there is not a direct link yet found between diet and prostate cancer, some studies suggest that a diet rich in high-fat dairy products and calcium (through food and supplements) might raise a man’s risk.

 It refers to a male’s inability to cause pregnancy in a fertile female.
-If the number of sperm a man ejaculates is low or if the sperm quality is poor, it will be difficult, and sometimes impossible, for him to cause a pregnancy.7
+If the number of sperm a man ejaculates is low or if the sperm quality is poor, it will be difficult, and sometimes impossible, for him to

 For about one in five infertile couples, the problem solely lies in the male partner.
 In most cases, there are no obvious symptoms of infertility.
 Medical tests are needed to find out if a man is sterile.